 Another highly visible symptom of EAB infestation is basal sprouting.
 In response to stress, trees sometimes grow new branches from the trunk of the tree.
 With EAB, this generally happens near the area where the tree was attacked.
 Much like crown dieback, basal sprouting takes time to develop as the tree becomes stressed.
-As a result, the tree has already suffered serious damage by the time sprouts appear.
+As a result, the tree has already suffered serious damage when sprouts begin to appear.
 It should be noted, however, that basal sprouting does not confirm EAB presence, as many factors can facilitate basal sprouting.

-Because EAB is relatively new to the South and because climate/ecosystem differences may result in changes in the life cycle of the species, there is limited documentation of EAB behavior in the region.
-Consequently, the life cycle of EAB as it occurs in northern states is given for reference here.
+Because EAB is relatively new to the South and because climate/ecosystem differences may result in changes to the life cycle of the species, there is limited documentation of EAB behavior in the region.
+Consequently, the life cycle of EAB as it occurs in northern states is referenced.
 In northern climates, EAB completes one generation every 1–2 years.
 Eggs are laid between layers of outer bark and in crevices of the trunk/branches from mid-June into August.
-Depending on temperature, egg hatch occurs after about 2 weeks.
+Depending on temperature, egg hatching occurs after roughly 2 weeks.
 Newly hatched larvae then tunnel through bark into the tree’s cambium (the living part of the tree) to feed.
 Galleries are created in the outer sapwood during this feeding.
 These galleries are S-shaped and are packed with frass (waste).

 The majority of larvae mature during September and then pupate inside a cell formed within the feeding gallery.
-Younger larvae may overwinter in feeding galleries and continue to feed through the next summer before maturation.
+Younger larvae may overwinter in feeding galleries and continue to feed until next summer before maturation.
 During April and May, overwintering pupae metamorphose into adult EAB.
 Upon maturing, new adults chew D-shaped exit holes through the bark and emerge.
 Emergence begins in late May and peaks in June, with some continued emergence throughout the summer.
 Mating occurs approximately 1 week post-emergence, with egg-laying occurring 2 weeks later.
-Females live about 2 months, and males live about 1 month.
+Females live for roughly 2 months, and males live for roughly 1 month.

 Surrounded by three states with confirmed EAB populations, Mississippi appears likely to be one of the next states invaded by EAB.
-While this is an unenviable position, many lessons have been learned in other states.
-If applied correctly, such lessons can help reduce the potential impact of EAB.
-One lesson from other locations is the importance of early detection.
+While this is an unenviable position, many lessons have been learned from other states.
+If applied correctly, these lessons can help reduce the potential impact of EAB.
+One of the most important lessons is early detection.
 This may be especially true for municipalities and residential areas where insecticide options are only effective at saving uninfected or lightly infected trees.
-As such, we encourage all citizens to become familiar with biological information presented in this publication, as it can guide you in your EAB detection efforts.
+As such, we encourage all citizens to become familiar with the information presented in this publication, as it can guide you in your EAB detection efforts.
 If you believe you have detected an EAB-infected ash tree, please call your local Mississippi Forestry Commission office or the Mississippi State University Extension Service.